 - The logical region flash: stores the application image, the driver images and the bootloader image.
-These images are not lost when the SmartNode is powered off. - The logical region nvram: stores configuration files.
-The factory default configuration file is always present in nvram:, and can be restored by pressing the reset button.
+These images are not lost when the SmartNode is powered off. - The logical region nvram: stores the various configuration files.
+The factory default configuration file is always present in nvram:, and can be restored as the running-config by pressing the reset button.
 For those models that do not have a reset button, use the copy command.
 The startup-config and user-specific configurations are also stored in nvram:.